 PCP Medication Management Services: In addition to treating physical health conditions, the Contractor shall allow PCPs to treat behavioral health conditions within their scope of practice.
-Such treatment shall include but not be limited to substance use disorders, anxiety, depression and Attention Deficit Hyperactivity Disorder (ADHD).
+Such treatment shall include but not be limited to substance use disorders, anxiety, depression, and Attention Deficit Hyperactivity Disorder (ADHD).
 For purposes of medication management, it is not required that the PCP be the member's assigned PCP.
 PCPs who treat members with these behavioral health conditions may provide medication management services including prescriptions, laboratory and other diagnostic tests necessary for diagnosis, and treatment.
-The Contractor shall include the AHCCCS preferred drugs on the Contractor's drug list for the treatment of these disorders.
+For the antipsychotic class of medications, prior authorization may be required.
+For PCPs prescribing medications to treat Opioid Use Disorder (OUD), the PCP must refer the member to a behavioral health provider for the psychological and/or behavioral therapy component of the Medication Assisted Treatment (MAT) model and coordinate care with the behavioral health provider.
+See AMPM Policy 660 for information related to Mid-Level Practitioner Exemption Requests for Opioid Treatment Programs.
 The Contractor is responsible for these services both in the prospective and prior period coverage timeframes.

 Transfer of Care: When a PCP has initiated medication management services for a member to treat a behavioral health disorder, and it is subsequently determined by the PCP that the member should be transferred to behavioral health provider (including RBHA, AIHP, or TRBHA providers) for evaluation and/or continued medication management services, the Contractor shall require and ensure that the PCP coordinates the transfer of care.
 All affected subcontracts shall include this provision.
 The Contractor shall establish policies and procedures for the transition of these members for ongoing treatment.
 The Contractor shall ensure that PCPs maintain continuity of care for these members.
-Refer to AMPM Policy 520.
+Refer to AMPM Policy 510 and 520.